Eddie2111/connecteen-backend/readme.md

 This future platform will bring in all the advanced skilled teens into a single community.

 ## Will be deployed on vercel + heroku
-- update: Will be uploaded on Amazon ECS
+- update: production deployment on Amazon ECS
+- update: test deployment on Render

 - Node deployed on Heroku
  → https://server42223.herokuapp.com